ExxML/KarutaDiscordScript/README.md

 # Karuta Discord Script
 Karuta Discord Script is a headless Python script for Windows that mimics realistic user behaviour to automatically drop and grab cards in Karuta, a Discord bot game.

-While this script was originally designed for Karuta scripting, it can be easily adapted for other Discord self-bot purposes.

 ## Terminal Preview
 ![Karuta Script Preview](preview_images/drop_script_preview.png)